watercourse-cc/watercourse/join.md

 # Our biggest need: Spring 2016

-Gardeners, landscapers, and landscape architects: Since 2008, Watercourse has partnered with the [VOA Southwest Center](http://www.voamnwi.org/southwest-center) to provide a community garden and fresh vegetables for local seniors.
+Gardeners, landscapers, and landscape architects: Since 2008, Watercourse has partnered with the [VOA Southwest Center](http://www.voamnwi.org/southwest-center){:target="_blank"} to provide a community garden and fresh vegetables for local seniors.
 We are planning a significant expansion at our South Clinic which will nearly double the size of our front yard, and will be revamping our community garden space as well.
 We need your help to maximize curb appeal and keep the garden accessible to the seniors who maintain it.
 Email emilyi@watercoursecounseling.org to get involved in this project to transform our clinic and our neighborhood.

 # Other opportunities include but are not limited to:
+* Greeting our clients and taking phone messages (2-4 hour shifts)
 * Organizing a fundraiser or collection drive
 * Helping us to plan and coordinate special events
 * Photographing our staff and outreach work